juanmirod/isometric-game/design-decisions-log.md

 - **Coverage Instructions**: Detailed explanation of coverage report generation (`npm run coverage`) and the three output formats

 This improves developer onboarding and encourages test-driven development by making testing capabilities visible and accessible through clear documentation.

+## 02/08/2025

+Design problem: The terrain rendering logic was embedded in the main game scene (main.js), making it difficult to test, maintain, and reuse the terrain rendering functionality independently from the game scene.

+Design solution: Extracted terrain rendering logic into a dedicated TerrainRenderer class in the terrain module:

+- **TerrainRenderer Class**: New class in js/terrain/terrain.js that encapsulates all terrain rendering logic including tile texture generation and map rendering
+- **Separation of Concerns**: Clear separation between terrain generation (existing) and terrain rendering (new TerrainRenderer class)
+- **Configurable Rendering**: TerrainRenderer accepts configuration for tile dimensions, map size, and height offset, making it flexible and reusable
+- **Comprehensive Testing**: Added 12 new unit tests covering TerrainRenderer constructor, texture generation, map rendering, depth calculations, and integration with generated map data
+- **Main Scene Simplification**: Reduced main.js from 252 to 118 lines by removing terrain rendering methods and using TerrainRenderer instance

+The TerrainRenderer provides methods for `generateTileTextures()` and `renderMap()` that handle all isometric rendering logic including proper depth sorting, 3D tile side rendering, and camera positioning.
+This separation improves code organization, testability, and makes terrain rendering logic reusable for future features like mini-maps or level editors.